Option II (Project)

 - Minimum of one college semester in each of the following areas:

-The above requirements can be met by having satisfactorily completed the courses, having taken equivalent courses, testing out of the courses, exceeding the entry level requirements of the undergraduate degree institution and having these courses waived, or by taking the deficient courses early in the graduate program.
+The above requirements may be met by successfully completing the courses, taking equivalent courses, exceeding the entry-level requirements of the undergraduate degree institution, or by taking the deficient courses early in the graduate program through provisional admission.

 How to Apply